 - (note: an AP score of 3 or higher is acceptable for any of these and they should not be repeated if AP credit is expected)

 Any AP course in which you earned a score of 3 or better will grant you 4 credits at Binghamton.
 They will be applied as specifically as possible, but will always be accepted as electives at least.
+See a table showing how specific AP courses are equated to BU requirements.
 College credits for freshman or sophomore level courses generally transfer easily also.
 Again, they will be applied as specifically as possible.
 Courses offered by SOM at the junior or senior level must be taken at similar schools (not community colleges) in order to transfer.
 See below for information on taking courses elsewhere once you are enrolled at BU.

 SOM has an active internship program, both locally during the school term and over the summer.
 Many SOM students undertake internships after the junior year with the Big 4 Accounting firms as well as Wall Street firms.
 Students may receive credits for internships done with local firms or unpaid internships taken over the summer.
 Students are required to have completed the introductory course most pertinent to the internship before registration for credit is permitted.

 SOM students are strongly encouraged to study abroad and can go at any time.
 The easiest coursework to get approved is non-SOM coursework, so sophomore year is the best time to go.
 Students who prefer to go later when they are taking mostly SOM coursework must go to schools that are equivalent to BU and all business coursework is carefully evaluated.
 SOM has set up programs with several foreign schools to allow transfer of business coursework.
 Information on these programs are available in SOM Advising and through the Office of International Programs.
 The structure of the curriculum makes study abroad during spring semesters easier than fall semesters.